AL-377/AL-377/README.md

-## My personal blog [AL's BLog](http://www.yuguang.zone/) has been released!
-Be in anticipation of your visit!

-### Hi 👋 I am Aidan Lew ,  a Latent Fool
+## Hi 👋 I am Aidan Lew ,  a Latent Fool

 - ✌ I am an undergraduate at School of Software Engineering, NPU.
 - 👀I am interested in CV , NLP , VR and Game.